Telegram-Mini-Apps/telegram-apps/packages/sdk/README.md

 [![docs-badge]][docs-link]
 [![code-badge]][code-link]

-Made from scratch production-ready TypeScript Telegram Web Apps Source Development Kit.
+Made from scratch production-ready TypeScript Telegram Mini Apps Source Development Kit.
 It includes all features provided by other packages extending them with intuitively clear functionality.